On Fenchel-Nielsen Coordinates of Surface Group Representations into SU(3,1): The Twist-Bend Parameter

 Unless stated otherwise, the two-generator subgroups in this section are always assumed to be non-singular.
-Let $\langle A, B \rangle$ and $\langle C, D \rangle$ be two such $(0,3)$ groups in ${\rm SU}(3,1)$ such that the boundary components associated to $A$ and $D$ are compatible, i.e. $A=D^{-1}$.
+Let $\langle A, B \rangle$ and $\langle C, D \rangle$ be two such $(0,3)$ groups in ${\rm SU}(3,1)$ such that the boundary components associated to $A$ and $D$ are compatible, i.e., $A=D^{-1}$.
 A \emph{complex hyperbolic twist bend} corresponds to an element $K$ in ${\rm SU}(3,1)$ that commutes with $A$ and conjugates $\langle C, D \rangle$, see Parker-Platis \cite[Section 8.1]{pp} for the ideas behind this notion.
-We assume that up to conjugacy, $A$ fixes $0$, $\infty$ and of the form $E(\lambda, \phi)$ for some $(\lambda, \phi) \in S$.
-Since $K$ commutes with $A$, it will also of the form $K=E(\kappa, \psi)$ for some $(\kappa, \psi) \in S$, see \cite{gcpr}.
-Thus $K$ will either be a boundary elliptic or loxodromic.
-The parameters $(\kappa, \psi)$ obtained this way is the \emph{twist-bend parameter}.
+We assume that up to conjugacy, $A$ fixes $0$, $\infty$, and it is of the form $E(\lambda, \phi)$, for some $(\lambda, \phi) \in S$.
+Since $K$ commutes with $A$, it is also of the form $K=E(\kappa, \psi)$ for some $(\kappa, \psi) \in S$, see \cite{gcpr}.
+Thus $K$ is either a boundary elliptic or, a loxodromic.
+The parameters $(\kappa, \psi)$ obtained this way, is the \emph{twist-bend parameter}.
 It should be noted that the twist-bend is a relative invariant.
 It should always be chosen with respect to some fixed group $\langle A, B, C \rangle$ that one has to specify before applying the twist-bend.
-It gives us the degrees of freedom that is needed while attaching boundaries of pairs of pants to obtain a two-holed sphere that is fixed at the beginning.
-We say that the twist-bend parameter $(\kappa, \psi)$ \emph{oriented consistently} with $A$ if when we write $A=Q E(\lambda, \phi) Q^{-1}$, the matrix $K$ is given by $QE(\kappa, \psi)Q^{-1}$.
+It gives us the degrees of freedom that are needed while attaching boundaries of pairs of pants to obtain a two-holed sphere that is fixed at the beginning.
+When we write $A=Q E(\lambda, \phi) Q^{-1}$, if the matrix $K$ is given by $QE(\kappa, \psi)Q^{-1}$, then we say that the twist-bend parameter $(\kappa, \psi)$ is \emph{oriented consistently} with $A$.

-In order to obtain conjugacy-invariant way to measure the twist-bend parameter, we define the following quantities:
+To obtain conjugacy-invariant way to measure the twist-bend parameter, we define the following quantities:

 \begin{lemma} Let $A$, $B$, $C$ be loxodromic elements in ${\rm SU}(3,1)$ such that $\langle A, B \rangle$ and $\langle A^{-1}, C \rangle$ are non-singular.
 Let $(\kappa, \psi)$ and $(\kappa', \psi')$ are twist-bend parameters that are oriented consistently with $A$.
 If